UNDERSTANDING GANGLION CYSTS (GANGLION) - liveagain

 1. Causes of ganglion cysts

-The cause of ganglion cysts remains unclear.
-However, the mechanism is that the cells of the membrane surrounding tendons and joints undergo degenerative changes and produce mucus, which over time forms a lump.
+The cause of ganglion cysts is still not fully understood.
+However, the mechanism involves the cells of the lining surrounding tendons and joints undergoing degenerative changes and producing mucus, which gradually forms a lump.

 1. Symptoms of ganglion cysts

-When the size of the cyst increases to a certain extent, discomfort may be felt as if the surrounding tissues are being squeezed by joint movement.
-If you have a lump on the back of your hand, the wrist is bent towards the palm, causing the cyst to protrude more and become stiff and uncomfortable.
-If there are cysts in your knuckles, you will feel pain when holding them.
+As the size of the cyst increases, you may experience discomfort, as if the surrounding tissues are being compressed during joint movement.
+If you have a lump on the back of your hand or wrist, bending it toward the palm can make the cyst more prominent and firm, leading to discomfort.
+If the cyst is located in the finger joints, you may feel pain when gripping.

-Sometimes, specific symptoms appear depending on the location and size of the cyst.
-If the cyst is near a blood vessel, you may feel a stronger pulse and experience mild pain.
+Specific symptoms can vary based on the cyst’s location and size.
+If the cyst is near blood vessels, you might notice a stronger pulse and experience mild pain.

 1. How should ganglion cysts be diagnosed?

-Ganglion cysts are diagnosed according to the location of the tumor, its motility, and sensation on palpation.
-Diagnosis is also made by observing a clear, jelly-like sticky fluid extracted with a syringe.
-Withdrawing the fluid with a syringe only removes it temporarily, after 1 ~ 2 days the cyst will grow again.
+Cysts are diagnosed based on the location of the lump, its mobility, and the sensation upon palpation.
+Diagnosis can also be confirmed by observing the clear, jelly-like fluid extracted with a syringe.
+However, aspirating the fluid with a syringe only provides temporary relief, as the cyst typically regrows within 1 to 2 days.
 Therefore, this method is not considered a treatment.
-Ganglion cysts can also be caused by other factors, so X-rays, ultrasound or MRI may be performed to determine the cause.
+Cysts may also arise from other factors, so X-rays, ultrasounds, or MRIs may be necessary to identify the underlying cause.

 1. How should ganglion cysts be treated?

-If painless, ganglion cysts are usually treated conservatively.
-Be sure to limit too much hand activity.
+If painless, ganglion cysts are usually treated conservatively, with a note to limit excessive hand activity.

-If the tumor is large or painful, the joint fluid in the cyst can be extracted.
-However, because the sac is still present, the possibility of the ganglion cyst recurring is very high.
-If this does not work, or the pain is more severe, surgery will be needed to remove the sac and part of the joint membrane that is causing the ganglion cyst.
+If the lump is large or painful, joint fluid within the cyst may be aspirated.
+However, since the sac remains, the likelihood of recurrence is very high.
+If this approach is ineffective, or if the pain worsens, surgery may be required to remove the sac and part of the joint membrane causing the cyst.

 Ganglion cysts themselves are not dangerous and rarely cause discomfort.
-Therefore, sometimes no treatment is needed and the ganglion cyst can rupture and disappear on its own.
+Therefore, sometimes no treatment is needed, and the cyst may rupture and disappear on its own.

 Connect LIVE AGAIN to get advice on remote medical examination and treatment in Korea ~